-The impact of travelers with physical and/or medical conditions, while on State travel, should be considered on a case-by-case basis.
-Compliance with the Americans with Disabilities Act (ADA) is mandatory.
-Each department has the authority to provide reasonable accommodations during State travel for travelers with disabilities.
+The impact of travelers with physical and/or medical conditions, while on Georgia Tech travel, should be considered on a case-by-case basis.
+Georgia Tech requires full compliance with the Americans with Disabilities Act (ADA).
+Each department has the authority to provide reasonable accommodations for travelers with disabilities.

-All State employees are to be afforded equal opportunity to perform travel for official State business even if the travel costs for disabled travelers will exceed what would normally be most economical to the State.
-For example:
+All Travelers are to be afforded equal opportunity to perform travel for official business even if the travel costs for Travelers with disabilities will exceed what would normally be most economical to Georgia Tech.
+Examples include, but are not limited to:

-- When a traveler uses a wheelchair, it may be necessary to pay more for an airline ticket so the traveler can fly on a larger airplane that accommodates the wheelchair. - When a traveler has hearing or vision impairments, there may be a cost of providing auxiliary aids and services to enable the traveler to successfully accomplish the purpose of the travel.
+- When a Traveler uses a wheelchair, it may be necessary for the Traveler to fly on a larger airplane that accommodates the wheelchair.
+In this case, there may be an increase in the cost of the airline ticket. - When a traveler has hearing or vision impairments, there may be a cost of providing auxiliary aids and services to enable the traveler to successfully accomplish the purpose of the travel.

-The extra travel costs required to comply with ADA shall be documented and kept on file by the authorizing approver.
+The extra travel costs required to comply with ADA shall be documented and kept on file by the approver.